I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ne-ntddndis-_ndis_switch_port_pvlan_mode.md

                 </tr>

                 <tr>
+                    <td>NdisSwitchPortPvlanModeCommunity</td>
+                    <td>This value specifies a port that operates in PVLAN community mode.
+In community mode, the port can receive traffic on the primary and secondary VLAN.
+However, the port can send traffic only on its secondary VLAN.</td>
+                </tr>

+                <tr>
                     <td>NdisSwitchPortPvlanModePromiscuous</td>
                     <td>This value specifies a port that operates in PVLAN promiscuous mode.
 In promiscuous mode, the port can receive traffic on a defined set of primary and secondary VLANs.
 However, the port can send traffic only on its primary VLAN.</td>
-                </tr>

-                <tr>
-                    <td>NdisSwitchPortPvlanModeUndefined</td>
-                    <td>This value specifies an undefined PVLAN operation mode.</td>
                 </tr>
 </table>